akashTharuka/data-spark/README.md

-This is the Semester 04 Software Engineering Project for a Web-based Data Science Platform - *DATASPARK*
+This is the Semester 04 Software Engineering Group Project for a Web-based Data Science Platform - *DATASPARK*

 Group members